Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: South, under the Mýrdalsjökull glacier (63.63°N, 19.05°W).

-• Details: Eruptions cause glacial floods (jökulhlaup).
-Considered one of the most dangerous volcanoes.
+• Details: Its eruptions can trigger jökulhlaup glacial floods.
+It is considered one of Iceland’s most dangerous volcanoes.

 • Hekla